CaptainJAG/TelegramCryptoBot/README.md

 You will need to get a bot API key from BotFather on Telegram and insert at top of CryptoBot.cs.

+This Telegram library is the unofficial C# library and is what was used for connecting to the Telegram API: https://github.com/TelegramBots/Telegram.Bot

 This bot uses the C# wrapper for the Coin Market Cap API from this repository: https://github.com/binamonk/CoinMarketCapClient

 To add additional assets just add the appropriate name for the asset from the Coin Market Cap API documentation here: https://coinmarketcap.com/api/.
 The three arrays(_currency, _priceChangeLastHourCommand, _priceChangeLastDayCommand) must match indexes for it to select the proper command.